As It Makes More Arrests, ICE Looks For More Detention Centers

 "ICE's intention to expand detention in areas surrounding four of the nation's largest cities is deeply disturbing," said Lorella Praeli, director of immigration policy and campaigns at the ACLU.
 "This move represents further action by the Trump administration to target long term residents, including Dreamers, asylum seekers fleeing persecution in their home countries, and other immigrant communities.
 The ICE detention system is already notorious for inhumane and abusive conditions as well as lack of transparency and accountability."

 Arrests by ICE have spiked since the beginning of the Trump presidency.
-ICE reported that it arrested 41,000 people in just the first 100 days after the president signed his executive orders on border security and immigration enforcement.
+ICE reported that it arrested 41,000 people in just the first 100 days after the president signed his executive order on border security and immigration enforcement.

 But despite a 43 percent increase in immigration arrests since Trump's inauguration, ICE actually deported fewer people in the 2017 fiscal year than in the previous year.
 According to The Washington Post, that's because the group of people easiest to deport, those caught sneaking over the border illegally, dropped dramatically after Trump took office.